snuq/Snu-Photo-Manager/Readme.md

 # Snu Photo Manager

-A feature-rich photo manager and editor written in python and using the Kivy library.
+A feature-rich photo manager with photo and video editing capabilities, written in python and using the Kivy library.
+* Sort photos and videos with a database, easily import files from your camera or phone.
+* Edit photos and videos with color adjustments, filters, rotation, cropping and more.
+* Export your photos for websites, create collages, or convert your videos to a smaller format.

 It should run on any platform that the required libraries can be run on.
 So far, I have made Windows, Linux (Ubuntu 16+) and Android binaries.
 It should be possible to create OSX and ios binaries as well, but I do not have the required hardware to do so.
 Download latest binaries at: www.snuq.com/snuphotomanager/

 Note that the android version is very beta - some features are missing, it is pretty slow, and it is not yet a signed executable (debug only for now).

 This program is released under the GNU General Public License.